HUMAN NATURES

 Environmental impacts of takeaway food containers

-This study compares the full environmental impact of four common takeaway containers: single use aluminium, single use plastic (polypropylene), single use polystyrene foam, and reusable plastic containers.
+This study compares the full environmental impact of four common takeaway containers: single use aluminium, single use plastic (polypropylene), single-use polystyrene foam, and reusable plastic containers.
 It looks at their impacts from production to disposal, including climate change and pollution.

-Reusable plastic containers can be better for the environment, but only if they are reused many times—often dozens of uses.
-The study also shows that improving recycling, as planned under EU waste policies, could cut environmental impacts by up to 60% and save emissions equal to taking tens of thousands of cars off the road.
+This research also shows that improving recycling, as planned under EU waste policies, could cut environmental impacts by up to 60% and save emissions, the equivalent of taking tens of thousands of cars off the road.

 Neil Dixon